 Gayle’s story is a great example of the reality that 80% of a person's health is determined outside a doctor's office.
 Things like stable housing and access to transportation and food can have a profound effect on a person’s overall well-being.
 That’s why they’re also known as social determinants of health.

 Gayle was struggling to manage her care needs and didn’t know where to turn.
 That’s when she met Corinne Crabtree, an Advocate4Me senior health care advocate with UnitedHealthcare.
 Corinne’s job is to help answer questions and make connections for people like Gayle.

 UnitedHealthcare advocates have a wide range of qualifications, from nursing degrees to experience resolving highly complex health care claims issues.
 They also have access to a full team of clinicians, pharmacists and other members of the care team, so they can draw on many experts to help find solutions.

 In Gayle’s case, Corinne started by finding a care professional in her new community.
 The next challenge was physically getting Gayle to the doctor’s office for an initial visit that was required before she could transition to virtual care.

-“Gayle didn’t have transportation,” Corinne said.
-“I needed to find some way to get her there.
-I was not letting this go without doing everything I possibly could to make sure Gayle was able to get to the doctor and get the medicine she desperately needed.
+“Gayle didn’t have transportation, so I needed to find some way to get her there,” Corinne said.
+“I was not letting this go without doing everything I possibly could to make sure Gayle was able to get to the doctor and get the medicine she desperately needed.
 Her life depended on it.”

-*Name has been changed to ensure privacy.
+*Name changed to ensure privacy.